 If you’re a guitar player, you can plug your guitar into the interface directly.
 Then using a host program like Cubase or ProTools, you can open up some amp/cab simulation plugins and play through your computer as if it is a tube amp.

 These mic and instrument inputs have some important specs that set aside them from regular onboard sound cards.

 An instrument input consists of an instrument pre-amp inside the unit.
 It has high enough impedance (1M ohm) to load the guitar pickups.

 Similarly, a microphone also needs a pre-amp.
 Some microphones need an extra power supply called phantom power to operate.

-So, an audio interface acts like an amp for guitars, a pre-amp for microphones which a regular on-board sound card could never achieve.
-And also their high sampling rates, bit depths and high quality clocks make the A/D D/A conversion very transparent as if there’s nothing in between your guitar and computer.
+So, an audio interface acts like an amp for guitars, a pre-amp for microphones that a regular onboard sound card could never achieve.
+And also their high sampling rates, bit depths, and high-quality clocks make the A/D D/A conversion very transparent as if there’s nothing in between your guitar and computer.